arnjwlsn/algorithms-homework/hw3/README.md

 ### Usage
 Compile with: `g++ convex_hull.cpp -o hull -std=c++11`

-Then run with 1 parameter: `./hull 0`
+Then run with 1 OPTIONAL parameter: `./hull 0`

-The single parameter will determine (0) if you want to get the time taken for increasing point array sizes from 5,000 - 100,000 with increments of 5,000 or (1) if you want to run the program once for a point array of size 10.
-The (0) option will generate a .csv file for the increasing values of n and the time taken for each value n.
-The (1) option generates two .csv files: hull.csv and points.csv where the hull file contains only the points from a set of points in the points file that make up the convex hull.
+If the parameter is not given or is 0, the program will get the time taken for increasing point array sizes from 5,000 - 100,000 with increments of 5,000.
+If a 1 is given, then the program will do a sinlge run with a point array of size 10.
+The 0 or not given option will generate a .csv file for the increasing values of n and the time taken for each value n.
+The 1 option generates two .csv files: hull.csv and points.csv where the hull file contains only the points from a set of points in the points file that make up the convex hull and outputs the time taken.